Aiven-Open/klaw-docs/blog/2023/09/schema-management-disaster-recovery-in-klaw.md

 ### Schema migration from Klaw to Schema Registry

-After successfully backing up schemas in Klaw, you have the flexibility to register them either to a new schema registry cluster or integrate them into an existing one.
+After successfully backing up schemas in Klaw, you have the flexibility to register them either to a new Schema Registry cluster or integrate them into an existing one.

 Select the schemas you want to sync with the cluster.
-Once you submit your choices, Klaw will register the selected schemas directly into your designated schema registry environment.
+Once you submit your choices, Klaw will register the selected schemas directly into your designated Schema Registry environment.

 For more information on this synchronization process, refer to **[sync-schemas-to-cluster](/docs/cluster-management/kafka-cluster-sync/sync-schemas-to-cluster)**